callstack/repack/CONTRIBUTING.md

 The example TesterApp uses React Native CLI so make sure you have your [environment setup to build native apps](https://reactnative.dev/docs/environment-setup).

-You can then use Xcode/Android Studio/Gradle to build application or run `npx react-native webpack-start` and `npx react-native run-ios`/`npx react-native run-android` to start development server and run applications in development mode.
+You can then use Xcode/Android Studio/Gradle to build application or run `yarn react-native webpack-start` and `yarn react-native run-ios`/`yarn react-native run-android` to start development server and run applications in development mode.
 You can also use `yarn example:start`/`yarn example:build` from the root directory.

 ### Working on documentation

 The documentation is automatically generated from the [TypeScript](https://www.typescriptlang.org/) types and in-code documentation comments using [TypeDoc](https://typedoc.org/).
+The documentation is a part of the website, which is stored in `website` directory and uses Docusaurus v2.

 ### Publishing a release